 Louisiana Chicken Fry Mix Recipe

-Fried chicken is pure comfort food, but the coating has to deliver.
-This post walks you through mixing a Louisiana-style blend that fries up ultra-crisp with a smoky, peppery flavor, and then shows you how to use it to make authentic Louisiana fried chicken in your own kitchen.
+Fried chicken is pure comfort food, but the coating has to do the heavy lifting.
+This recipe walks you through making a Louisiana chicken fry mix by blending flour with a smoky, pepper-forward seasoning, then shows you exactly how to use it to coat and fry chicken the traditional way.

 • Two-step dredging builds a crunchy coating that stays light and crisp, holding its texture long after the chicken leaves the fryer.